 The use of artificial intelligence (AI) and other algorithmic tools is changing how government agencies do their work.
 As the Administrative Conference has recognized, these tools "hold out the promise of lowering the cost of completing government tasks and improving the quality, consistency, and predictability of agencies' decisions."
 At the same time, these tools "raise concerns about the full or partial displacement of human decision making and discretion."
 The Conference adopted Statement #20, Agency Use of Artificial Intelligence, in 2020 to help agencies consider when and how to use algorithmic tools appropriately.
-More recently, it adopted specific recommendations addressing the use of algorithmic tools to review regulations, and provide guidance to the public.
-5
+More recently, it adopted specific recommendations addressing the use of algorithmic tools to review regulations, manage public comments, 4 and provide guidance to the public.5

 In this Recommendation, the Conference turns to the use of algorithmic tools in regulatory enforcement.
-An algorithmic tool is a computer-based process that "uses a series of rules or inferences drawn from data to transform specified inputs into outputs to make decisions or support decision making."
-Many agencies engage in regulatory enforcement-that is, detecting, investigating, and prosecuting potential violations of the laws they administer.
-These agencies are often "faced with assuring the compliance of an increasing number of entities and
+An algorithmic tool is a computer-based process that "uses a series of rules or inferences drawn from data to transport-transform specified inputs into outputs to make